suprfanz/flask-fb-neo4j-d3/README.md

 # SuprFanz.com Tutorial: Importing Data from Facebook into Neo4j for D3 Data Visualizaion Step by Step

-The purpose of this lab is connect to the Facebook API using python and import Event data into [Neo4j](https://neo4j.com/) and present the data in a simple attractive graph visualization via [D3](https://d3js.org/).
+The purpose of this lab is connect to the [Facebook API](https://developers.facebook.com/docs/graph-api) using Flask python,  import Event data into
+[Neo4j](https://neo4j.com/) and present it in a simple attractive graph visualization via [D3](https://d3js.org/).

 ## Getting Started